 Moisture – Moisture must be present for worms to thrive, but too much is as bad as too little.
 Wet your bedding so that it’s just slightly damper than a wrung-out sponge and add more bedding if you’re going to be feeding something especially wet, like watermelon.
 The extra bedding will soak up the additional moisture the food produces, protecting your worms from drowning.

 Temperature – Temperatures between 55 and 77 degrees Fahrenheit (12 and 25 C.) are ideal for earthworms, but they don’t tolerate violent temperature swings.
 Keep a thermometer handy and check the bin several times a day.
 If you notice the sun shining directly on the bin or if it’s hot where you live, move it to a shady spot to prevent cooking your worms to death.

 Air circulation – Air circulation is a common cause of compost worms dying in their bin.
 Even if your bin came with plenty of pre-drilled air holes, they can become plugged, causing oxygen starvation.
 Sometimes, the bedding gets compacted and needs to be fluffed up to allow air to circulate inside the layers.
 Keep a close eye on these factors for worm success.

 Food – Food is a tricky part of keeping healthy worms.
-As a rule of thumb, worms will eat about a half pound of food for every pound of worm in your system.
+As a rule of thumb, worms will eat about a half-pound (0.25 kg.) of food for every pound (0.5 kg.) of worms in your system.
 When they begin to breed and spread out, this number may increase, but you’ll have to monitor their consumption closely.
 Too little food may lead to your worms eating their own castings, which are poisonous to them.